 IVYT 105 - Managing Personal Finances or IVYT 107 - Professional Presence

 COMM 101 - Fundamentals of Public Speaking

 ACCT 101 - Financial Accounting

 CINS 101 - Introduction to Microcomputers or ACCT 122 - Accounting Systems Applications

 This degree program is designed for students that plan to pursue a two-year Associate of Applied Science Degree in Business Administration (AAS) with an emphasis in Entrepreneurship.
 This track includes a Business Development course which is a course designed to help you develop a business plan.

 The Non-Credit Program, offered through Ivy Tech Corporate College, is designed for individuals interested in taking the Entrepreneurship classes without pursuing a degree.
 Individuals will take the same classes as a degree seeking student but will not obtain academic credit for the courses.
+Non-credit courses are typically only available during the fall and spring semesters.
 For course information, CLICK HERE.

 ENTR 101 - The Entrepreneur and the Enterprise

 This is an introductory entrepreneurship course that focuses on the creation of new ventures and the relationship between ideas, entrepreneurs, markets and enterprise as well as the role that entrepreneurship plays in our economy.
 The course evaluates the business skills and commitment necessary to successfully operate an entrepreneurial venture and help students decide if they have an interest in starting or being part of an entrepreneurially driven business.

 ENTR 105 - Entrepreneurial Marketing and Market Research